 Where can you get these rulers?
 In Devere’s time, these rulers could be obtained from Devere’s company, and came on paper, tapes, or on wooden rulers.
 Devere has long gone out of business, but luckily, the rulers are not too difficult to make yourself.
 I’ll save you that trouble though.

 I have created a set of graduated rulers, sized 34 through 50, for your convenience.
 They are on 11 x 17 inch paper, so you’ll need to find a print shop to print these.
 I was able to get mine printed for $3, on a nice heavy weight card stock, so it’s not going to hurt your wallet.
 They are in Adobe pdf format.
 When printing from Adobe Acrobat, be absolutely sure to set Page Scaling to None.
 If this is not done, your whole set of rulers will be off.
 After they are printed, I would take a normal inch ruler and compare it to the size 37 1/2 graduated ruler.
 They should be exactly the same.
-If they are off, it was printed wrong, and you need to check your settings and try again.
+If they are off, it was printed incorrectly, and you’ll need to check your settings and try again.